-To select a database in the Sitecore Desktop:
+To select a database in the Sitecore desktop:

 - 1. In the browser, access the Sitecore login page, such as http://localhost/sitecore. - 2.
-In the browser, in the Sitecore login page, click the Advanced tab, then click the Desktop option, and then Log in as an administrator.
-The Sitecore desktop appears in the browser. - 3.
-In the browser, in the Sitecore desktop, in the lower right corner, click the database icon, and then click the database name.
+In the Sitecore login page, enter your Sitecore username and password. - 3.
+In the Sitecore login page, click Options, and then double-click Desktop.
+The Sitecore desktop appears in the browser. - 4.
+In the Sitecore desktop, in the lower right corner, click the database icon, and then click the database name.
 The Sitecore desktop refreshes, closing any open applications.
-If you open the Content Editor or other applications within the Sitecore desktop, they will access the database you selected until you log out or select a different database.
+If you open the Content Editor or other applications within the Sitecore desktop, they will access the database that you selected until you log out or select a different database. - 5.
+In the Sitecore desktop in the selected database, in the lower left corner, click Sitecore, and then click Content Editor.
+In the Sitecore desktop in the selected database, the Content Editor appears, allowing you to navigate the selected database.

-To reduce the potential for making changes to a database unintentionally, always select the master database after working with one of the other databases.
+To reduce the potential for making changes to a database unintentionally, always select the Master database after working with one of the other databases.

-Unless otherwise specified, all procedures in this and other Sitecore documentation assume that you have selected the master database.
+Unless otherwise specified, all procedures in this and other Sitecore documentation assume that you have selected the Master database.